khaudio/creature_adventures/Rules.md

 ## **Wild Creatures**

 Wild creatures are encountered when crossing `Wilderness` tiles on the game board.
 They can be defeated or caught.
 Catching a wild creature awards 2 EXP points, while defeating it yields a single EXP point.

+When a creature is caught, a player can choose to either discard the new creature, or keep it to replace one of the three in their hand.  `Attribute Points` from the discarded creature are lost and do not transfer (except for those granted by the `Sigil of Power`).

 # Levels and EXP